 Things to See and Do

-Near Darwin, Northern Territory, Australia
+Near Darwin, Australia, Northern Territory, Australia

 Located within an easy 20 minute drive of Darwin we are close enough to visit, but far enough away so you can sleep easy without road and airport noise.
 Close attractions include the Crocodylus Park, Howard Springs Nature Reserve, Territory Wildlife Park, Berry Springs Nature Reserve, Adelaide River Jumping Crocodiles, and we are at the gateway to Litchfield and Kakadu National Parks.
 There is also easy access to Barramundi fishing and the hunting reserves.

 Distance is calculated point-to-point.
 If landmarks, waterways or rivers are nearby, the distance may be further by road.

 Shoal Bay Sportfishing Tours

 Shoal Bay is Darwin's premier barramundi and mud crab location and Shoal Bay SportFishing Tours have tours on the high tide, low tide, for mud crabs, and to Vernon Island.
 All of these tours can produce remarkable results and memories to last a lifetime.
 All tackle, crab pots and equipment are provided and on board there is ice, bottled water and softdrinks available for purchase.
 You will need to provide your own food and alcohol and it's advisable to bring your own ice box, esky or chilli bin to take your catch home in.
 At the end of the trip, we're happy to fillet your fish and cook your mud crabs.
 Contact us today and let's go fishing in the Top End!

 With hundreds of displays on the native flora and fauna of the Top End of Australia, this attraction is put together by the Parks and Wildlife of the NT and should not be missed.
 Located next to Berry Springs we recommend you take the bathers and enjoy a relaxing swim before returning to our Park.